tuxor1337/hidetopbar/README.md

     gnome-extensions enable hidetopbar@mathieu.bidon.ca
     gnome-shell --replace &

-The last command restarts GNOME Shell.
+The last command restarts GNOME Shell in X11, but it won't work under Wayland.
+You might need to log off and on again for the install procedure to take effect under Wayland.

 Updating the language strings